 a.

-Field events will begin at 08:30 and run concurrently unless combined per Section V A. 8 b.
+b.
 Track events will begin at 08:45 am.
-The normal order of competition will be Gremlin Girls, Gremlin Boys, Bantam Girls, Bantam Boys, Midget Girls, etc., through to Intermediate Boys. deviations to this order are shown in the order of the events which follows:
+The normal order of competition will be Gremlin Girls (GG), Gremlin Boys (GB), Bantam Girls (BG), Bantam Boys (BB), Midget Girls (MG), Youth Girls (YG), Youth Boys (YB), Intermediate Girls (IG), Intermediate Boys (IB). deviations to this order are shown in the order of the events which follows: